Sakibdevlekar/Imaginify-Software-as-a-Service-App/README.md

 You can access the deployed version of imaginify at the following link:
 [Imaginify Live](https://imaginify-live.vercel.app)

-To access the live Chatzo application:
+To access the live Imaginify application:

 1. Visit [Imaginify Live](https://imaginify-live.vercel.app).
 2. Sign up or log in to your account.